-Category of securities

-G. Units of UCITS or UCIs as defined in rows 4 and 5 above ("General Investment Restrictions and Eligible Assets for UCITS Funds" table) 10% in UCITS or UCIS unless other provided for in the Sub-Fund's investment Objectives and Policies.
+Maximum investment, as a % of Sub-Fund assets: Category of securities In any one iss uer or Single Body Other G. Units of UCITS or UCIs as defined in rows 4 and 5 above ("General Investment Restrictions and Eligible Assets for UCITS Funds" table) 10% in UCITS or UCIS unless other provided for in the Sub- Fund's investment Objectives and Policies.
 Assets held by the UCITS or other UCIs do not count for purposes of complying with rows A - F of this table.
-If a Sub-Fund is allowed to invest more that 10% of its assets in UCITS and other UCIS, both of the following will apply: Maximum 20% of the assets of a Sub-Fund may be invested in a single UCITS or other UCIS of UCIS other than UCITS may not in aggregate exceed 30% of the assets of a Sub-Fund Target sub-funds of an umbrella structure whose assets and liabilities are segregated are each considered as a separate UCITS or other UCI.
-A Cub Fund shall not combine w hara this would load to investment in more than $200/$ of its assets in a si
+If a Sub-Fund is allowed to invest more that 10% of its assets in UCITS and other UCIS, both of the following will apply: Maximum 20% of the assets of a Sub-Fund may be invested in a single UCITS or other UCIs Investment made in units of UCIs other than UCITS may not in aggregate exceed 30% of the assets of a Sub-Fund Target sub-funds of an umbrella structure whose assets and liabilities are segregated are each considered as a separate UCITS or other UCI.

-A Sub-Fund shall not combine, where this would lead to investment in more than 20% of its assets in a single issuer or Single Body, any of the following: a) investment in transferable securities or money market instruments issued by that issuer or Single Body, b) deposits with that issuer or Single Body, orc) exposure arising from OTC derivatives undertaken with that issuer or Single Body.
+\ A Sub-Fund shall not combine, where this would lead to investment in more than 20% of its assets in a single issuer or Single Body, any of the following: a) investment in transferable securities or money market instruments issued by that issuer or Single Body, b) deposits with that issuer or Single Body, orc) exposure arising from OTC derivatives undertaken with that issuer or Single Body.

-The limits set out in row A to F above shall not be combined; thus investments in transferable securities or money market instruments issued by the same issuer or Single Body or in deposits or derivatives made with this issuer or Single Body carried out in accordance with row A to F above shall not exceed in total 35%.
+\\ The limits set out in row A to F above shall not be combined; thus investments in transferable securities or money market instruments issued by the same issuer or Single Body or in deposits or derivatives made with this issuer or Single Body carried out in accordance with row A to F above shall not exceed in total 35%.